forall x: UBC edition

 The full book is available for pdf download here.
 I plan to make a printed version available as well, although that work is still in progress.
 If you’d like to modify it and know LaTeX, you can also download the LaTeX source code, or the very latest pdf version, here.

-I’m maintaining a list of know errors here.
+I’m maintaining a list of known errors here.

 If you are enrolled in my PHIL 220 in January 2019, this is your course textbook.

 Here are a few points of information about the book: